The system behaves based on the following assumptions:

 - When you enter prices in ProductCart, they are always entered VAT included.
 When you add a product to your store, the product's price includes VAT.
 The system gives you the option to show the price without VAT on the product details page.

 - The same VAT is applied to all products sold on the store.
-You can use a new feature introduced in version 3, called VAT categories, to handle the scenario in which different VAT rates are applied to different categories of products
+You can use the VAT Categories feature to handle the scenario in which different VAT rates are applied to different categories of products

 You can configure the following settings: